The Problem with Grains and Legumes

 Those with autoimmune diseases should also avoid vegetables in the nightshade family (Solanaceae), which includes tomatoes, peppers, and potatoes.
 These plants are very high in lectins that damage the gut lining and easily enter the bloodstream.
 GMOs are found among the legumes and nightshades, particularly tomatoes.
 If you do choose to eat these, avoid GMOs by selecting legumes and nightshades grown organically from heirloom seeds.

 Prolamins are another lectin are necessary proteins for seed growth.
 They are not easily digested.
 The gluten found in wheat, for example, is a prolamin, and the seeds of other grains contain a prolamin similar in structure to gluten.
 For example, orzenin in rice or avenin in oats are prolamins.
 Prolamins contribute to the cross-reactivity experienced by so many with a gluten sensitivity.
 Yet, rice and oats are often used as gluten-free alternatives.
 Basically, these products simply substitute one lectin for another.

 Phytates and Phytic Acid

-Again, GMO comes into play.
-GMO grains contain a greater concentration of phytic acid, and heirloom grains are a safer bet, should you choose to include them.
-You can break down some of the phytic acid in grains by slow cooking them, sprouting them, or soaking them overnight in water mixed with a little bit of lemon juice or apple cider vinegar.
+Again, GMOs comes into play.
+GMO grains contain a greater concentration of phytic acid.
+Choose heirloom varieties rather than GMOs if you opt to include grains in your diet.
+You can break down some of the phytic acid by slow cooking them, sprouting them, or soaking them overnight in water mixed with a little bit of lemon juice or apple cider vinegar.